angenibai/angenibai.github.io/_posts/2023-04-02-easter-show-value.md

 ---

-And that’s it!
-Go forth to the 2023 Royal Sydney Easter Show knowing you have the power to maximise your returns on the all-important showbags 💪
+So that’s it!
+Go forth to the 2023 Royal Sydney Easter Show knowing you have the power to maximise your returns on the all-important showbags 💪🤑

 If you’re curious, all of the code is accessible on [Github](https://github.com/angenibai/showbags-value) for you to run yourself.

-If you want to avoid code entirely, the sorted showbag CSV is on [Drive](https://docs.google.com/spreadsheets/d/1SP-DiNee-OPh57LAdwoXO--Mn0ces-EkhD1NfiH7yFE/edit?usp=sharing).
+But if you want to avoid code entirely, the sorted showbag CSV is on [Drive](https://docs.google.com/spreadsheets/d/1SP-DiNee-OPh57LAdwoXO--Mn0ces-EkhD1NfiH7yFE/edit?usp=sharing).

+---

+Footnotes:

+[^1]: Thanks Truc :)